 The New Brunswick Veterinary Medical Association (NBVMA) is empowered by the Veterinarians Act as the regulatory body for the veterinarian profession in the Province of New Brunswick.
 The NBVMA’s purpose is to advance and maintain the standard of veterinary medicine by governing and regulating those offering veterinary care and providing for the welfare of members of the public and the profession.

 Part of these duties and responsibilities is to help the public by investigating complaints against Veterinarians and Registered Veterinary Technicians/Technologists (RVT).
 To hear and consider these complaints the NBVMA has established a two-level system consisting of the Complaints Committee and the Discipline Committee.
-These Committees consist of members of the NBVMA.

 The Veterinary Act does not allow the Complaints Committee to investigate complaints about veterinary fees or charges incurred.
 Any issues regarding fees are considered a civil matter and can be addressed by your legal counsel or through small claims court of NB.

 Prior to making a formal complaint, the public is strongly encouraged to attempt to resolve any issues or concerns directly with the veterinary team member involved or with the practice owner or hospital manager.
 Making a concerted effort to open the lines of communication can be a very effective way to come to a mutual understanding of any perceived missteps with the care of your pet.
+If you still have concerns about how your animal was treated, and attempts to resolve your concerns fail, then you may contact the Registrar by phone and leave a message to determine the next course of action.
+Your call will be returned within 2 business days.
+The involvement of the Registrar can help open the door to a resolution being reached.

 NBVMA CONTACT INFORMATION